What to Know About CHAMPVA Benefits

 What’s the Difference Between CHAMPVA and TRICARE?

 The coverage for the two programs is actually pretty similar, although they’re completely different programs run by different agencies.
 In practice, the main difference for veterans is who qualifies for each.
 TRICARE is primarily for active duty and their family members, those that retire from the service and their families, and survivors of those that die in active duty.
 CHAMPVA comes into play for families no longer eligible for TRICARE, but that include a family member that either suffers from a disability due to injuries sustained during active duty, or the family members of a disabled veteran who has passed.
+For more information read our TRICARE vs. CHAMPVA article.

 How to Apply